redhat-et/ai-observability/rhelai/README.md

 PCP is the standard monitoring tool for RHEL systems, and as such is included in RHEL AI.

 The easiest way to get up and running with PCP is with the `pcp-zeroconf` package.
-It includes the `pcp-pmda-openmetrics` plugin that allows for ingesting any prometheus or OTLP metrics with PCP & Valkey as a backend. `Valkey` is an in-memory, NoSQL key/value database.
+It includes the `pcp-pmda-openmetrics` plugin that allows for ingesting any prometheus or OTLP metrics with PCP & Redis as a backend. `Redis` is an in-memory, NoSQL key/value database.

 ### Install PCP-zeroconf and ensure PCP services are started